hexcai/fauna/README.md

 * Support for this project is NOT provided via the PojavLauncher community.
 For issues, report them on this [repository's issues tab](https://github.com/xscnev/kronlaunch/issues).

-To switch into the "bleeding-bleeding-edge" section of this repository (with changes, like early C++ migration), switch the branch to [edge](https://github.com/xscnev/kronlaunch/tree/edge).
+To switch into the "bleeding-bleeding-edge" section of this repository (with changes, like early C++ rewrite), switch the branch to [edge](https://github.com/xscnev/kronlaunch/tree/edge).

 ## Table of contents
 * [Installation](#installation)